21 Successful Companies Using React Native in 2025

 What started as a means for willing customers to get from point A to point B without paying the often unfriendly prices of a yellow cab soon graduated into a unique way of getting food from point A to point B.

 In other words, Uber Eats is a delivery service, similar to Seamless or DoorDash.
-A small part of the Uber Eats app, specifically, their dashboard owes its existence to React Native.
+A significant part of the Uber Eats app, specifically, their Restaurant Dashboard, owes its existence to React Native.

-React Native provided Uber Eats the development tools needed to build an elegant UI, complemented by a smooth UX.
+React Native provided Uber Eats with the development tools needed to build an elegant UI complemented by a smooth UX.
 Sound and push notifications are also important additions to the app’s dashboard.

 4. Discord